Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 As it is intuitive, the trending percentage is given by the absolute value of the signed direction index.

-SCX - Signed Cointegration Index (for a pair of instruments)
+SCX - Signed Codirection Index (for a pair of instruments)

-One fundamental (and rather persistent) aspect in the market is the tendency of some instruments to "track each other" ("positively" or "negatively").
-This can result in price curves which "look" essentially the same (example ES and YM) or that are essentially "specular" (e.g., UB and YM).
+One fundamental (and rather persistent and often structural) aspect in the market, which is immediately evident when trading large folios, is the fact that some instruments "track each other" ("positively" or "negatively").
+This can result in price curves which "look" essentially the same (example DIG and ERX) or that are essentially "specular" (e.g., DIG and DUG).

-Sometimes we hear talking about positive or negative "correlation" between instruments.
+Sometimes we hear talking about positive or negative "correlation" or "cointegration" between instruments.

 In statistics, the "correlation coefficient" is a measure of "linear" correlation.